vicenthy/FileHelpers4J/README.md

 # FileHelpers4J
 FileHelpers4J is a library that automates the tedious task of parsing and creating structured text files.
-It handles fixed width or delimited files with Java annotations sweetness
+It handles fixed width or delimited files with Java annotations sweetness.
 ## Getting Started
 You can start here [JFileHelpers](https://github.com/fcoury/jfilehelpers)
 ### Prerequisites